ropeck/tracker/README.md

   - Conducted local testing of image uploads and gallery functionality.
   - Verified that uploaded images and tags are correctly stored and retrieved from the database.
   - also verified working on GKE in prod

+## 📅 Sunday, May 4, 2025

+### 🧪 Testing & Development

+* **GCS Rebuild**: Implemented a `should_rebuild_db` method to determine when to rebuild the database from GCS.
+Added support for a `force` argument via environment variable and URL parameter.
+* **Uvicorn Configuration**: Opted to use environment variables for passing arguments to Uvicorn.
+Set `FORCE_REBUILD` in the Kubernetes YAML to trigger a rebuild.
+* **Code Enhancements**: Refactored `rebuild_db_from_gcs` for improved readability and added comprehensive docstrings.
+Ensured that comments wrap at 80 columns in VS Code for consistency.
+* **Testing**: Conducted local testing to confirm that the rebuild logic works as expected.
+Verified that the database rebuilds when `FORCE_REBUILD` is set and skips when it's not.